Skip to main content

 TL;DR

-• MCP is the JSON-RPC-like protocol for all backend communication in Worka.
+• MCP is the structured protocol for backend communication in Worka.

 • Example Request from Host: